ZheWang711/cse231-1/README.md

 Running Part 3:

 1) Run the pass on the ORIGINAL benchmark's bitcode.
-This will output the resulting instrumented bitcode into the $INSTRUMENTATION/branchbias folder.
-This will insert the proper function calls into the benchmark's bc file.
+This will insert the proper function calls into the benchmark's bc file and output the resulting instrumented bitcode into the $INSTRUMENTATION/branchbias folder.
 Make sure you are not using the -analyze flag.

 opt -load $LLVMLIB/CSE231.so -BranchBias < $BENCHMARKS/welcome/welcome.bc > $INSTRUMENTATION/branchbias/welcome.instrumented.bc